-Bolt on the brackets using the supplied hardware, as shown.
-The calipers should be mounted to the REAR of the axle.
-The radial brackets can temporarily be installed at this time using the supplied 7/16 bolts and two .438 x .750 x .030 shim washers between the axle bracket and radial bracket.
-If you have the optional braided hose kit, the hose bracket will also be installed at this time as shown using the provided hardware.
+Bolt on the machined backing plate using the supplied hardware, as shown.
+The calipers should be mounted to the REAR of the axle, with the parking brake lever at the top.
+The radial brackets can temporarily be installed at this time using the supplied M14 bolts and washers, along with two .563x1.125x.035 shim washers between the backing plate and radial bracket.

 Arrange the rotor and hat in the position shown ensuring the arrow noting rotation direction is correct for its position on the vehicle.
-Start the first few threads of all 12 of the 1⁄4-20 12-point bolts.
-Using an alternating sequence, apply red Loctite[®] 271 to the threads, and torque to 155 in-lbs.
-The rotor can be installed on the axle at this time using three lug nuts to hold the hat flat against the axle.
+Start the first few threads of all 12 of the 5/16-18 x 1" bolts.
+Using an alternating sequence, apply red Loctite[®] 271 to the threads, and torque to 25 ft-lbs.

+The rotor can be installed on the hub at this time using two lug nuts to hold the hat flat against the hub.

 Lubricate the caliper mounting studs with lightweight oil.
-Initially place one .375x.875x.035 shim on each stud of the bracket.
+Initially place one .438x.1.0x.035 shim on each stud of the bracket.
 Mount the caliper using lock nuts and washers and ensure that it fully seats on the bracket and does not contact the rotor.

 Remove the bridge bolt, nut, and spacer tube and install the pads at this time.
 Temporarily tighten the lock nuts and view the rotor through the top opening of the caliper.
-The caliper will need to be centered on the rotor by adding or subtracting the .438 x .750 x .030 shims between flange brackets and radial brackets.
-Always use the same amount of shims on each of the mounting bolts.
+The caliper will need to be centered on the rotor by adding or subtracting the .563x1.125x.035 shims between flange brackets and radial brackets.
+Always use the same amount of shims on each of the two mounting bolts.
+If no .5625 shims are being used and the caliper still needs to be moved outboard to be centered on the rotor, use the included .375 x .625 x .030 washers to shim the axle bracket outboard from the flange.

 Once the caliper alignment is correct side to side, check that the top of the brake pads are flush with the outside diameter of the rotor.
-For 14" rotors, the centers of the pads will be flush with the outside diameter of the rotor whereas the top and bottom of the pads will sit slightly under the diameter of the rotor.
-You can adjust the mounting height by adding or subtracting .375x.875x.035 shims between the caliper and the bracket.
+If not, adjust by adding or subtracting .438x.1.0x.035 shims between the caliper and bracket.

 After the caliper pad height is set, check that there is no pre-applied pressure when spinning the rotor.
 If so, make adjustments as necessary.
-Next, remove the bracket mounting bolts one at a time, apply red Loctite[®] 271 to the threads, reinstall, and torque them to 60 ft-lbs.
+Next, remove the bracket mounting bolts one at a time, apply red Loctite[®] 271 to the threads, reinstall, and torque them to 55 ft-lbs.
 Torque the caliper lock nuts to 30 ft-lbs.
 Then secure the brake pads in place with the center bridge pad retainer tube, bolt, and locknut.
 The locknut should be snug without play in the bolt or tube.
 However, be cautious not to over tighten.